- Business in America still hasn't achieved gender diversity; only a small percentage of companies have women in top jobs or gender-diverse boards.

 But a growing number of investment products are focused on companies that stand out on issues of gender diversity.
 This is part of a broader movement of investment options known as ESG—or environmental, social, and governance investing, which looks not just at the financial performance of a potential investment but also considers other dimensions of corporate behavior.

-Nicole Connolly manages the recently launched Fidelity Women's Leadership Fund (FWOMX), designed to help those who want to invest in companies with women in senior leadership roles and a commitment to gender diversity while seeking long-term outperformance.
-Viewpoints recently spoke with Connolly, who joined the company in 2000 and is the head of Fidelity's ESG investing team.
+Nicole Connolly manages the Fidelity Women's Leadership Fund (FWOMX), designed to help those who want to invest in companies with women in senior leadership roles and a commitment to gender diversity while seeking long-term outperformance.
+Viewpoints spoke with Connolly, who joined the company in 2000 and is the head of Fidelity's ESG investing team.

 How do you define a company with a commitment to gender diversity?